DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 ## 6. Find the right training course for you

 [Find postgraduate teacher training](https://www.find-postgraduate-teacher-training.service.gov.uk/) courses in England.
 You’ll be able to search by location, training provider and subject.
-When you apply, you have three choices for teacher training providers.
-It’s a good idea to select three choices; the more flexible you are, the more likely it is that you’ll secure a place.
+When you apply, you have 3 choices for teacher training providers.
+It’s a good idea to select 3 choices; the more flexible you are, the more likely it is that you’ll secure a place.

 When choosing a course provider for your teacher training, it’s important to consider what will suit your individual circumstances.